Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

 Getting Started -- Choosing Your Selenium Tool
 -----------------------------------------------

-Most people get started with the Selenium IDE.
+Most people get started with the Selenium-IDE.
 This is what we recommend.
 It is an easy way to get familiar with Selenium commands quickly.
 You can develop your first example script in just a few minutes.
-The Selenium-IDE is also very easy to install.
-See the section on Selenium-IDE for more:
+Selenium-IDE is also very easy to install.
+See the :ref:`section on Selenium-IDE <chapter03-reference>` for

-..
-TODO: Link the final selenium IDE section here ^
+more:

 You may also run your scripts from the Selenium-IDE.
 The Selenium-IDE is very simple to use and is recommended for less-technical users.
 It can server as a